mParticle/docs/src/pages/developers/profile-api/index.md

 * Deliver personalized offers in brick and mortar stores by integrating your point-of-sale systems.

-<aside> The Profile API is a premium feature, please reach out to your customer success manager to get started.</aside>
+<aside> The Profile API is available to all mParticle accounts with a 15 RPS (requests per second) rate limit to support testing.
+Rates beyond this are a premium feature which you can request with <a href="https://support.mparticle.com">mParticle Support</a>.</aside>

 ## Workflow